BoyuanZhang/mybook/README.md

 ###MyB (My Book)
 ####by Boyuan Zhang and Georgiy Shibaev
 *A simple interactive personal planner*
-<p>Runs on Node.js, uses express for he back end, Rivets for front end..</p>
+<p>Runs on Node.js, uses express for the back end, Rivets for front end.</p>

 ####GETTING STARTED